Wrecked Car Value -

 used car buying market

-, anyone who plans to sell their car and
+, anyone who plans to sell their car and upgrade at

 This is because potential car buyers may not be prepared to pay as much for a